titaniumbones/UTSC-map-exercise/README.md

 ## Viewing the Live Repo

 It is **really easy** to flip a switch and make this repo go live!
 Near the top of this page you will see a :gear: gear icon -- this is the settings page.
-Navigate to that page and scroll odwn to the heading labeled `Github Pages`.
+Navigate to that page and scroll down to the heading labeled `Github Pages`.
 There's a drop-down menu there currently reading "none".
 Click on the box and select `master branch` instead.
-Moments later, your site will appear live at the URL now displayed in a blue box within ht eGithub Pages section.
+Moments later, your site will appear live at the URL now displayed in a blue box within the Github Pages section.

 That's it!
 You're Live!
 [You can read more about Github Pages here](https://help.github.com/en/articles/what-is-github-pages)